Travel Guide Customize Your Trip

 3. International Airfare

-5. Personal expenses such as laundry, telephone calls, sweets, snacks, beverages and bar bills, and camera battery charging.
+5. Personal expenses include laundry, telephone calls, sweets, snacks, beverages, bar bills, and camera battery charging.

 6. Travel Insurance (Essential – Should include emergency evacuation coverage while trekking up to 5500+ meters).